cspcheng/cspcheng.github.io/_pages/research.md

 ## Topics

-I am interested in Spatial Databases, with a particular focus on Spatial Crowdsourcing, Ridesharing, Spatial Advertising.
-Recently, I also work on Graph Databases, Blockchain and Knowledge Graph.
+I am interested in Data Management in Spatial Intelligence and LLM, with a particular focus on Vector Retrieval, Spatial Perception, and Spatial Crowdsourcing.

 ## Code